Strength does not come from physical capacity. It comes from an indomitable will. Mahatma Gandhi

 Catherine enjoys spending time with her young daughter, who was born soon after she graduated from law school.
 Documentaries and foreign films are an indoor passion she shares with her husband, Eric.
 An avid runner and skier, she loves to decompress by pushing herself physically outdoors.

 Born and raised in Pittsburgh, Catherine still has great affection for the Steelers, but she loves rooting for the Seahawks.
-Admittedly, she’s most enthusiastic at her seven-year old daughter’s softball and soccer games.
+Admittedly, she’s most enthusiastic at her young daughter’s soccer games.

 - Washington State Association for Justice, EAGLE Member